Mercedes-Benz Sprinter: Fuel economy

+With 2.7L I5 OM 612/OM 647 156 hp CDI engine:

+Diesel Hybrid Concepts

+In 2004, A Plug-in hybrid prototype version and a non-plug-in hybrid prototype version of the van were made, The plug-in van had an electric motor with an output of 70 kW and an NiMH battery with a capacity of 14kWh.
+Which supported an all-electric operating range of up to 30 km.
+The battery recharged from the plug-in to the main power supply in approximately 6 hours. the non-plug-in van had a smaller electric motor with an output of 30 kW and smaller batteries with a capacity of only 3 kWh.
+These allowed purely electric operation with a range of 3 to 4 km.

 Second generation (2006–2018, NCV3)

 Initial release

-The second generation Sprinter was introduced in Europe in 2006.
-It was voted Van of the Year 2007 and again in 2008 by Professional Van and Light Truck Magazine.
+The second-generation Sprinter was introduced in Europe in 2006.
+It was voted Van of the Year for 2007 and again in 2008 by Professional Van and Light Truck Magazine.

-2012 Information and Fuel Consumption Figures.

 Also known as the NCV3 or New Concept Van 3, the second generation Sprinter appeared in Europe and in other countries as the 2006 model year.
 North America received its own NCV3 for the 2007 model year.

+By 2010 a BlueTEC version of the NCV3 Sprinter with the OM642 was released.
+The BlueTEC systems allowed the elimination of much of the EGR in that vehicle's engine, which as a result gave 188 HP compared to the non-BlueTec engine's 154 hp.

-The US cargo version of the 906 NCV3 comes in two wheelbase options (144", 170"), two roof heights (standard 60.6", high 72.4"), three lengths (Short 233.3", Standard 274.2, Extended 289.8"), and two weight classes (2500, 3500).
-3500 models have the option of dual rear wheels or extra-wide "super single" wheels in some, but not all, markets.
-Neither the 128" wheelbase nor the rear super single tires are available in the United States market.
-The US cargo version are reassembled from kits in an assembly plant located in Ladson, South Carolina, while the passenger models are imported directly from Germany.
+The U.S. cargo version of the 906 NCV3 came in two wheelbase options (144", 170"), two roof heights (standard 60.6", high 72.4"), three lengths (Short 233.3", Standard 274.2, Extended 289.8"), and two weight classes (2500, 3500).
+3500 models had the option of dual rear wheels or extra-wide "super single" wheels in some, but not all, markets.
+Neither the 128" wheelbase nor the rear super single tires were available in the U.S. market.
+The U.S. cargo version was reassembled from kits in an assembly plant located in Ladson, South Carolina, while the passenger models were imported directly from Germany.

-The second-generation 906 was produced in Argentina only for export markets—except Mercosur markets (Brazil, Uruguay and Paraguay)—from 2007 until 2010, but in 2011 announced new production of the second generation in the Centro Industrial J. Manuel Fangio, in Buenos Aires with the brand new OM 651 engine (also local made) and exported to the rest of America (including Mercosur markets).
-Since 2012, it is manufactured for the Mercosur and 40 other countries.
+The second-generation 906 was produced in Argentina only for export markets—except Mercosur markets (Brazil, Uruguay and Paraguay)—from 2007 until 2010, but in 2011, announced new production of the second generation in the Centro Industrial J. Manuel Fangio, in Buenos Aires with the brand-new OM 651 engine (also locally made) and exported to the rest of South America (including Mercosur markets).
+Since 2012, it has been manufactured for the Mercosur and 40 other countries.
 70% of its production is exported.